read-write-web/banana-wiki/Scripting-with-Ammonite.md

 (Note: It is very likely that there are newer json serialisers than the one that banana-rdf is using that produce much better output than this, as this has not been updated for over a year.)

 The attentive reader will have noticed that the Domain Specific Language (DSL) we used above to produce those outputs returned a [PointedGraph](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/rdf/shared/src/main/scala/org/w3/banana/PointedGraph.scala).
-This is an extreemly simple concept best illustrated by the following diagram, namely just the pair of a graph and a pointer into the graph.
+This is an extremely simple concept best illustrated by the following diagram, namely just the pair of a graph and a pointer into the graph.

 ![PointedGraph TimBl](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/img/TimBLPointedGraph.png)

 So in our `timbl` graph, `https://www.w3.org/People/Berners-Lee/card#i` is the node pointed to.

 This PointedGraph view allows us to move to an Object Oriented (OO) view of the graph.
-And indeed the `PointedGraph` type comes with some operations that are reminischent of the OO dot `.` notation: the `/` for forward relation exploration and the `/-` for backward relation exploration.
+And indeed the `PointedGraph` type comes with some operations that are reminiscent of the OO dot `.` notation: the `/` for forward relation exploration and the `/-` for backward relation exploration.

 ```Scala